HIRE FROM US

 Project-Based Recruitment

-For just $5,000, your organization can submit one dataset or challenge per cohort to the Erdős Institute’s Project-Based Recruitment Program.
+For just $5,000, your organization can submit one challenge per cohort to the Erdős Institute’s Project-Based Recruitment Program.
 Each project is tackled by teams of talented Ph.D. students and postdoctoral researchers participating in our Data Science, UX Research, or Deep Learning Boot Camps.
 These individuals are eager to showcase their skills and solve real-world problems that matter to you.

 How it works